 - Upon entering the Research Center, all coats, bags, purses, backpacks, umbrellas and other outside gear must be checked in the lockers provided in the lobby.
 Please avoid bringing oversized bags or luggage to the Research Center.
 While laptops are welcome, laptop bags must be checked.

 - Scanners and video cameras are not allowed.
 Use of a hand held, non-flash camera is limited to members of the society, including camera phones.

 - Wireless Internet connection is available.
 Staff is not able to provide technical assistance, however.
 Electrical outlets are limited.

 - No food or drinks are allowed in the reading room.

-NOTE: The Research Center is moving to a new collections facility in Kittery in April and May 2019, and some collections materials may be unavailable at that time.
-Please call to check availability.
+NOTE: The Research Center has moved to a new facility in Kittery, and some collections materials may be unavailable at this time.
+Please email the archivist to check availability.

 Schedule An Appointment

 Support Old York Historical Society and get access to exclusive membership benefits.